|

 Declare his or her qualified noncitizen status.
 The customer must be listed as having a qualified noncitizen status on the application, and the application must be signed by the customer or other person listed in MA1301A.

-Otherwise, the noncitizen can only get coverage for emergency medical services, and cannot qualify for the following categories:
+Otherwise, the noncitizen can only get coverage for Federal emergency medical services (FES) through the Federal Emergency Services Program (FESP), and cannot qualify for the following categories:

 AHCCCS Freedom to Work (FTW)